MicrosoftDocs/azure-docs/articles/cost-management-billing/manage/ea-portal-get-started.md

 To view usage summary, download reports, and manage enrollment invoices, see [Azure Enterprise enrollment invoices](https://docs.microsoft.com/azure/cost-management-billing/manage/ea-portal-enrollment-invoices).

-## Now that you're familiar with the basics of onboarding, here are some additional links to help you get started
+## Now that you're familiar with the basics, here are some additional links to help you get onboarded

 [Azure EA pricing](https://docs.microsoft.com/azure/cost-management-billing/manage/ea-pricing-overview) provides details on how usage is calculated and goes over charges for various Azure services in the Enterprise Agreement where the calculations are more complex.